lntelliMed/lntelliMed/README.md

 - Throughout my career, I worked as a backend developer, trainer, documentation writer and business analyst.
 I have experience in Java, JavaScript, NodeJs, React, Redux, PostgreSQL, Oracle, SQL Server and Express.
 - You'll notice from the wide range of projects that I love building all kinds of things!
 Check out the rest of my portfolio [here](https://lntellimed.github.io) and on GitHub!
-- To contact me, you can send an e-mail to sam.alsmadi@biorhythm.io
+- To contact me, you can send an e-mail to `sam.alsmadi at biorhythm dot io`

 <h1>Latest Blog Posts</h1>
   <ul>